 Recipes

-Here you’ll find just a few specially selected recipes from my books, Indian Restaurant Curry at Home Volumes 1 & 2, and Curry Compendium, new recipes not already included in them.
+Here you’ll find just a few specially selected BIR curry recipes from my books, Indian Restaurant Curry at Home Volumes 1 & 2, and Curry Compendium, new recipes not already included in them.

 The books have tonnes of delicious and unique recipes between them, most of which can be made with different combinations of ingredients for extra variety.
-Go take a look on the Books page for more details.
+Take a look on the Books page for more details.

 Indian Restaurant Curry at Home Volume 1 Indian Restaurant Curry at Home Volume 2 Front Cover Curry Compendium Cookbook